NikitaWeW/nicecs/README.md

-# ECS - A Single-Header, C++17 Thread-Safe Entity-Component System
+# ECS - My entity component system implementation.

 An easy-to-integrate, header-only ECS library focused on simplicity and solid performance.
 Inspired by Austin Morlan’s article on ECS design and the nice api from EnTT.